BGrowcott/bg-team-profile/README.md

     - Clicking on a team member's email opens in the user's default email programme.
     - Clicking on a Github username open the profile in a new tab.

-Please check out this video of the application in action - [!Video](https://docs.google.com/presentation/d/1dScqT3GTBeET7FbYdPSYF4xg2H-bsaGPYu9vLUBdqcw/edit?usp=sharing)
+Please check out this video of the application in action - [Video](https://docs.google.com/presentation/d/1dScqT3GTBeET7FbYdPSYF4xg2H-bsaGPYu9vLUBdqcw/edit?usp=sharing)
 ## License

-n/a
+This project is covered under the MIT License.

 ## Contributing